gildniy/aws-auth-with-react-tutorial/README.md

 ![image - manage-user-pools](images/manage-user-pools.PNG)

-And we hit on `Manage user pools` button and we get on the page were we have the resources name as one we saw in when we were running **amplify push**
+And we hit on `Manage user pools` button and we get on the page where we have the resources name as one we saw in when we were running **amplify push**

 ![image - user-pools](images/user-pools.PNG)